DanielHearn/danielhearn.github.io/src/blog/content/blog/mindburners_into_the_void/index.md

 With a slight change to scoring to accommodate that the AI cannot place cards effectively.
 This does make it harder than 2 player, but I found that even if I got similar scores between multiple games, the AI score would fluctuate a lot.
 Making it feel less satisfying to get the win as I didn’t feel like I earned it.

 To get a good score you really have to get good drafts to maximise the basic abilities with installed cards giving you the extra edge needed to win.

-### Theme

-As with Nathan Meunier's other games this continues to have great art and theming along with very readable iconography.
-The binary and installation mechanics were the standout thematic mechanics for me.

 ### Conclusion